 My newspaper work gave me the opportunity to blossom into managing editor and editor of Future magazine and director of publications for The United States Jaycees while it was still headquartered in Tulsa.

 Since moving back to Wisconsin after living in Oklahoma, Michigan, and Illinois, I have written commercials, business plans, and market research studies for a variety of clients in my business ventures.
-I own Brand Irons, a consulting firm specializing in market research and feasibility studies, where I am President and Trail Boss.
+I own Brand Irons, a consulting firm specializing in market research and feasibility studies, where I serve as President and Trail Boss.

 Writing remains my passion.
 My goal: To be a well-rounded, world-class, creative writer and editor who has a positive impact on the lives of others.